Billy Kane is back as the head of Finance Ireland after learning from painful experiences in the downturn

 BILLY KANE is a born survivor.
 A director of Woodchester, a trailblazing finance company in the 1980s, Kane was chief executive of Irish Permanent in the 1990s.
 He then floated his equity-release mortgage company as Finance Ireland (FI) in the Noughties, only to watch it swirl around the plughole of the great financial crisis.

-After a tough couple of years, Kane is back scouring for opportunity.
+After a tough couple of years, Kane is back scouring for the opportunity.
 Finance Ireland’s First Auto has a 12% share of all forecourt finance in the roaring motor trade.
-Last month, the group became the first company outside the two pillar banks to access cash from the state’s Strategic Banking Corporation of Ireland (SBCI), and is starting to lend €50m of funds to small and medium-sized enterprises.
+The motor trade is a lucrative sector, and to be part of it can yield positive results.
+Making sure companies are put in touch with trade insurance brokers is a necessity to keep everything running, so hopefully, Kane has made sure that any investments he has, are fully backed in this way.
+Last month, the group became the first company outside the two pillar banks to access cash from the state’s Strategic Banking Corporation of Ireland (SBCI) and is starting to lend €50m of funds to small and medium-sized enterprises.

 It has entered the “small ticket” commercial mortgage market and is managing more than €500m of loan books with Carval Investors.
 Next year, the plan is to lend €300m to garage owners and small businesses.